Joana311/web-scraping/notes.md

         * my current solution is slow af rn *

         [ ] remove the ability to add exercises that are already in the workout.

     [ ] create a UserExercise page with better details `../user/workout/exercise/:id`

 ## In Progress

     [-] use optimistic updates to update the set data

+    [ ] setup middleware for pulling user data from the db to use id as a context for requests.

 ## Done Recently

+    [x] implement user Authentication/login w/ discord.

+    [x] currently there after a new workout is created. the url is not updated to include the id of the added workout.

     [x] stop using babel compiler and swap back or SWC, by using a different superjson plugin